Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

 \begin{lemma} For any biconed graph $\G$ there exists a bijection $\phi_1:\T(\G) \rightarrow \R(\GG)$. \end{lemma}

 \begin{proof} Suppose $T \in \T(\G)$ is a spanning tree.
-The edges that get delete from $T$ as we move to the forest $T \setminus T_0$ are edges $0\ol{0}$, edges of the form $0a$ for $a \in A$ and $\ol{0}b$ for $b \in \ol{A}$ where $a,b$ are connecting vertices of $T$.
+The edges that get deleted from $T$ as we move to the forest $T \setminus T_0$ are edges $0\ol{0}$, edges of the form $0a$ for $a \in A$ and $\ol{0}b$ for $b \in \ol{A}$ (here, $a$ and $b$ are connecting vertices of $T$).
 To define $\phi_1(T)$ as a spanning forest of $\GG$, we simply root all the connecting vertices.
 Every component in this forest must have a rooted vertex since $T$ is connected and spanning.
 Additionally, there is at most one birooted component in $\phi_1(T)$ since $T$ is acyclic.
 After all of this is done, root the vertex $\ol{0}$ to obtain $\phi_1(T)$.

 The inverse can also easily be described.
-Given a birooted forest $F$, simply convert the rooted vertices to connecting vertices and add the connecting edges accordingly.
-Finally, in the case that there no birooted component we add back the edge $0 \ol{0}$.
-The resulting graph $T$ is a spanning tree of $\G$ with the property that $\phi_1(T) = F$.
+Given a birooted forest $F$, simply convert the rooted vertices to connecting vertices and add the connecting edges accordingly (connecting vertices from $A$ go to $0$ and those from $\ol{A}$ to $\ol{0}$).
+Finally, in the case that there is no birooted component we add back the edge $0 \ol{0}$.
+The resulting graph $T$ is a spanning tree of $\G$ with the property that $\phi_1(T) = F$. \end{proof}